 - If I’m having a “bad day,” just sitting quietly in the freshness of the outdoors soothes me and relaxes me.

 I am always amazed when I see the plants in my yard with a new flower bloom or my avocado tree growing a new branch.
 Observing nature reminds me that things are constantly changing, so it helps me not to get mentally stuck.
+This just comes to show me all the health benefits of nature.

 This is the first Bible passage that I memorized when I began to study the Bible and I keep it in my heart: